Top degree $\ell^p$-homology and conformal dimension of buildings: -cohomology and buildings

 We now define the Davis realization $X_D$ of a building.
 The main reason to introduce this realization is that it can always be endowed with a $CAT(0)$-metric \cite{daviscat0}.
 We give two different (but equivalent) constructions of $X_D$.
 We first follow \cite{dymarajanuszkiewicz}.

-Let $X$ be the simplicial realization of a non-spherical regular building $\C$ of type $(W,S)$.
-The space $X$ does not enjoy good topological properties as usually it is not locally finite and group actions on $X$ are rarely proper.
+Let $X$ be the simplicial realization of a non-spherical regular building $\C$ of type $(W,S)$ and finite thickness.
+The space $X$ does not enjoy good topological properties as usually it is not locally finite (see Example \ref{simplicial realization}).
 The following construction gives a simplicial complex $X_D$ that is topologically similar to $X$ but that enjoys better properties.

 Recall that the link of a simplex $\s$ in a simplicial complex is the set:

 \begin{defn} Let $X'$ be the first barycentric subdivision of $X$.
 The \textit{Davis complex} $X_D$ of $X$ is the subcomplex of $X'$ generated by the barycenters of simplices of $X$ with compact links. \end{defn}